Infections That Pets Carry

 Caring for pets is a great learning experience for kids, teaching them responsibility, gentleness, and respect for other living beings.
 Like adults, kids can benefit from the companionship, affection, and relationships they share with their pets.

-But animals and pets can transmit infections to humans, especially kids.
+But animals and pets can spread infections to humans, especially kids.
 So if you're thinking about buying a pet, or already have one, it's important to know how to protect your family from infections.

 How Pets Spread Infections